korlibs-archive/docs-old.korge.org/faq/index.md

 ## Where can I find the libraries?

+* You can find the source code of my libraries: <https://github.com/korlibs> and <https://github.com/soywiz>.
-I publish all my libraries at bintray: <https://bintray.com/soywiz/soywiz>.
+* I publish all my library binaries at bintray: <https://bintray.com/soywiz/soywiz>.

 There are plans to publish them on Maven Central too, but I need some time to update the build scripts to do so.